ReneNulschDE/mbapi2020/README.md

 * send_route:
   Send a route to a car defined by a vin.

+* sigpos_start:
+  Start light signaling of a car defined by a vin.

 * sunroof_open:
   Open the sunroof of a car defined by a vin.
 PIN required.